Climate Ready East Boston

 Climate preparedness is one way we’re addressing climate change.
 Learn about our initiatives to reduce pollution that causes climate change.

-We’re working with a design team to find solutions we can put in place to stop flood pathways before they reach our communities.
-This effort is led by the City’s Environment Department, in partnership with the Boston Planning & Development Agency.
-As we work to explore near and long-term options for East Boston, we want to hear from you.
+We’re working with a design team to find solutions for coastal flooding.
+We'll be exploring both current and future options for East Boston.
+The City’s Environment Department is leading the project, in partnership with the Boston Planning & Development Agency.
+As we continue this effort, we want to hear from you.

 We have the knowledge, talent and resources to prepare our neighborhoods and businesses for climate change and will continue to cut carbon emissions, tackling climate change head on.